adumont/hb6502/forth/README.md

 ### Options of the emulator

-The py65forth emulator will load the forth.bin rom by default.
+The py65forth emulator will load the forth-emu.bin rom by default.
 It's possible to load a different rom using `-r`, also to a different base address using `-a`.

 The user can also specify a FORTH source file to load at boot time using the `-l` option.